Goldfish Swim Bladder Disorder Treatments

 phoneappmemeab1.jpg

 • Poor quality food.
-Food that is stale, of poor quality or unsuitable for Goldfish will cause gas in the gut.
-If there is enough gas this alone will cause the fish to lose balance.
-Often some of this gas will find its way into the swim bladder causing the fish to become too buoyant.
+Food that is stale, of poor quality, or unsuitable for Goldfish will cause gas in the gut.
+If there is enough gas, this alone will cause the fish to lose balance.
+Some of this gas will often find its way into the swim bladder causing the fish to become too buoyant.
 The fish can't release the gas if it is constipated.

 • Infection.
 A bacterial attack of the swim bladder can cause loss of balance or buoyancy.

 • Water conditions.
-It has been suggested that high nitrate levels in the water can affect the swim bladder.
+It has been suggested that high nitrate levels in the water can affect the swim bladder as blood vessels around the swim bladders are constricted by high nitrates.

 • Swallowing air.
-Some aquarists only feed sinking pellets to their goldfish in the belief that floating food causes Goldfish to swallow air.
-Some fish are predisposed to swallowing air, but I haven't found it to be a big problem.
+Some aquarists only feed sinking pellets to their Goldfish in the belief that floating food causes Goldfish to swallow air.
+Some fish are predisposed to swallowing air, but in my experience, this is in response to diet.

 • Old age/genetics.
 As fancy varieties age, swim bladder problems become more common.
-Observing how a fish swims is important when choosing fish for breeding, or when culling your brood.
+Observing how a fish swims is essential when choosing fish for breeding or culling your brood.

 Treatment Of Swim Bladder Disorder